quocdang1998/merlin/docs/source/installation.rst

    .. image:: _img/installation_Build.png
       :width: 100%

-It is possible to compile the package from the terminal (cmd or Powershell), but user are responsible for assuring that enviroment variables are correctly set before the compilation, depending on location and version of Visual Studio installed on the machine (see also `Building on the command line
+It is possible to compile the package from terminal (cmd or Powershell).
+However, users are responsible for ensuring the correct configuration of environment variables before the compilation process, based on location and version of Visual Studio installed on their machines (see also `Building on the command line
 <https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#path_and_environment>`_
 and `Developper command prompt
 <https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#developer_command_prompt_shortcuts>`_).